TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 * [Redis Insight](https://redis.io/insight/) which is the official Redis database tool

 For the Redis Stack Server only the Redis single instance is provided.
-And for the Redis Stack the Redis single instance and a Redis Insight instace are provided.
+And for the Redis Stack the Redis single instance and a Redis Insight instance are provided.

 This project has been developed and tested under Windows 11 Professional with [Docker](https://www.docker.com/) and [Rancher Desktop](https://rancherdesktop.io/).
 However it should work on Windows, MacOs and Linux, with directly [Docker](https://www.docker.com/) or [Docker Desktop](https://www.docker.com/products/docker-desktop/).